-Due to possible side effects, single herbs are not recommended without proper guidance from a trained SV Ayurvedic practitioner.
+Due to possible side effects, single herbs are not recommended without proper guidance from a trained Shaka Vansiya Ayurvedic practitioner.

-Individual herbs should be taken only with the advice of an experienced Ayurvedic practitioner.
+Individual herbs should be taken only with the advice of an experienced Shaka Vansiya Ayurvedic practitioner.

 Ayurveda is the oldest organized herbal medicine on the planet.
 It teaches us that herbs have multiple effects on various systems and organs of the body.
 The effects are called Rasa (Taste), Gunas (Qualities), Vipaka (Post Digestive Effect), Virya (Potency), and Prabhava (Ultimate Pranic Effect).
 These effects occur in in the Mouth, Stomach, Colon, Liver and other specific locations.